 The default mode='evalexpr' lets the user specify a mathematical operation to carry out on one or more input images.
-The sub-parameter expr contains the Lattice Expression Language (LEL) string describing the image operations.
+The sub-parameter expr contains the Lattice Expression Language (LEL) string describing the image operations based on the images in the imagename parameter.
 See § 6.1.3 for more on LEL strings and the expr parameter.